 - The insurance provider must have an office located within Europe

-Best Travel Insurance For: Mexico – This North American country is known for its beautiful beaches, mountains, and incredible street food (tacos!).
-Travel insurance is not mandatory in Mexico, but due to growing civil unrest in the region and food safety concerns, it is recommended to have some sort of basic coverage.
+This North American country is known for its beautiful beaches, mountains, and incredible street food (tacos!).
+Travel insurance is not mandatory in Mexico, but due to growing civil unrest in the region and food safety concerns, we would recommend to have some sort of basic coverage.
 It’s common in Mexico to pay out of pocket for a small hospital procedure, however, you will want some protection for any longer stays that might arise.
 It’s worth mentioning that Mexico has a booming medical tourism industry.
 The medical care is fantastic.
 You’ll pay a fraction of the price you would back home to see a specialist.

 TravelEx’s Select plan gives you the comfort of knowing you are covered whether you want to explore Cape Town, go surfing at Jeffreys Bay, or go on a safari at Singita.

 Best Travel Insurance For Philippines